 Be sure to proceed slowly –if your dog is more than 10% overweight, design a weight loss plan in collaboration with your veterinarian.

-14. Food Restriction
+14. Caloric Restriction

 Reducing your dog’s caloric intake often helps him to lose weight, which (as stated in the preceding bullet) may help reduce his pain and discomfort.
 However, restricted calorie diets may help treat or prevent arthritis in the first place.